Rational Inverse Reasoning: Few-Shot Imitation by Inferring Intent through Planning: Conclusion

 \section{Conclusion}

-Rational Inverse Reasoning offers a principled route to bridge structured planning with the flexibility of large-scale learned models for imitation.
-By treating demonstrations as evidence of rational behavior, it endows agents with an interpretable and transferrable understanding of tasks.
+We introduced Rational Inverse Reasoning, which treats demonstrations as evidence generated by a boundedly rational planner and recovers intent as a \emph{compact, compositional explanation program}.
+By coupling a foundation-model proposal prior with planner-grounded likelihood in TAMP, RIR produces explanations that are interpretable, executable, and transferable, supporting one- and few-shot generalization in continuous manipulation.
 We believe this lays groundwork for more generalizable and explainable imitation learning, moving closer to the human ability to learn robustly from just a few examples by reasoning about the \emph{why} behind observed behaviors.